In the evolving world of education, there are some things that never change. Like good news.

 And that boy came to school the next day standing a little taller.
 For once he showed up on time.
 He still dropped an F-bomb in class, and I had to talk to him about it.

-No matter what develops in the world of education, the power of calling home to report good news is one of those things that never changes.
+Leaving me to conclude, that no matter what develops in the world of education, new standards, technology, methods and practices, pedagogy- the power of calling home to report good news is one of those things that never changes.

 This article was part 2 in a series about the aspects of education that should never change.
 Click here for part 1.